writethedocs/www/docs/hiring-guide/portfolios.rst

 Other resources
 ~~~~~~~~~~~~~~~

-The :doc:`topic index </topics>` has a Getting Hired heading with links to several previous Write the Docs newsletter articles about portfolios.
+The :doc:`topic index </topics/#getting-hired>` has links to several previous Write the Docs newsletter articles about portfolios.